NottingHack/rodenhouse/README.md

 The source files in the project are made using sweet home 3d

 ## as let
-`downstairs-as-let.sh3d` and `upstairs-as-let.sh3d` show the orignal build layout we we rented the various uints
+`downstairs-as-let.sh3d` and `upstairs-as-let.sh3d`

+Show the orignal build layout we we rented the various uints

 ## floorplan
 `downstairs-floorplan.sh3d` and `upstairs-floorplan.sh3d`

 These are clean version of the floor plans

 ## floorplan network
 `downstairs-floorplan-network.sh3d` and `upstairs-floorplan-network.sh3d`

 There are use by Networking Team to track the location of netowrk points around the space and by Insfrastructure Team to mark the power distrubition boards